Jujedie/PlanetGenerator/README.md

  - 1 : average temperature
  - 2 : elevation of the water
  - 3 : average precipitation
- - 4 : average elevation
+ - 4 : raduis of the planet
 and many other.

 The resulting output will be pixel art image of the planet